 The breakfast is superb- Bangkok is a busy city and trusts me, you wouldn’t want to leave your hotel without eating!
 There’s just plenty of things to see and you’ll walk a lot to the point that you’ll find yourself starving even way before lunchtime.
 The breakfast at this hotel is just amazing.
 You’ll get plenty of options from fresh fruit juices, a variety of fruits, yogurts, bacon, bread, cereals, desserts and of course, freshly brewed coffee.

-The room is beautiful and it’s really huge- My mom was hosted in a corner suite which features a well-organized space including king-size beds with bedside control panel, flat-screen TV with international channels, air conditioning, refrigerator and coffee and tea making facilities.
+The room is beautiful and it’s really huge- My mom was hosted in a corner suite that features a well-organized space including king-size beds with bedside control panel, flat-screen TV with international channels, air conditioning, refrigerator and coffee and tea making facilities.
 Mom’s favorite was the Japanese style toilet :p

 They have 4 restaurants on site- I know you came here for the street food but this hotel serves good food too.
 They have The Cafe which serves International Cuisine, The Golden Palace for Chinese food, Terrace 18, and our favorite– Italian food from the Pizza Connection (must try!)